aldycool/azure-function-syslog-forwarder/README.md

 - This is an Azure Function to forward Azure Event Hub events that has been processed by Azure Analytics Job into a Syslog Server.
 - In the Azure Analytics Job resource, create a new Input that specifies the Event Hub that you want to process as the input, and then create a new Output with type Azure Function (the Azure Function itself must have been provisioned first, using deployment from this project), and its Query must specify `INTO` the newly created Output Alias, and start the Analytics Job resource.
-- In the Azure Analytics Job resource's Query, we can specify custom fields such as `procId` and `msgId` (these are standard fields from Syslog format), read more about this in [Custom Info on Posted Data](#custom-info-on-posted-data).
+- In the Azure Analytics Job resource's Query, we can specify custom fields such as `hostName`, `procId` and `msgId` (these are standard fields from Syslog format), read more about this in [Custom Info on Posted Data](#custom-info-on-posted-data).

 ## Folders